bibbox/bibbox-documentation/docs/index.md

 * Celery (Asynchronous Task scheduling)
 * Redis (Faster data-store for volatile and cache data)

-For more information about each container itsself see the [sys-bibbox GitHub](https://github.com/ BIBBOX/sys- BIBBOX) repository.
+For more information about each container, see the [sys-bibbox GitHub](https://github.com/ BIBBOX/sys- BIBBOX) repository.

-The detailed documentation is currently under construction and will be subsequently updated see [Developer guide](developer-guide)
+The detailed documentation is currently under construction and will be subsequently updated, see [Developer guide](developer-guide)